bytewax/bytewax/docs/articles/concepts/joins.md

 All the operators above are stateful operators and so require all of the upstreams to contain 2-tuples with the first element being a string.
+The first element of the tuple is the **key**.
 All items that have the same key will be joined together.

 Make this key unique enough so you don't bring together too much.